ferro/ferro/README.md

 * class system for different types of suggestions
 * filter exts/apps when mayDisable is false and cmd is disable

-# The Code
+## The Code

-There is an instance of content script in each tab, and it brings up and handles the main Ferro UI when the shortcut is hit.
+There is an instance of the content script in each tab, and it brings up and handles the main Ferro UI when the shortcut is hit.
 There is one background script, which along with the options page has access to the extension's local storage and chrome extension API.
 The content script sends commands to the background script, which executes them.
 The background script also maintains sessions state by making changes to local storage and the `f.sessions` global variable in each tab.
-The options page provides an interface to change sessions and the Ferro keyboard shortcut, and it updates each tab's `f.sessions` and `f.shortcut` variables as well as saving the changes to local storage.
+The options page provides an interface to change sessions and the Ferro keyboard shortcut, and it updates each tab's `f.sessions` and `f.shortcut` variables (via requests to the background) as well as saving the changes to `localStorage`.

 * `content-main:` the main logic of the content script - it listens to key events, dispatches commands from a state machine, and renders the UI
 * `keys:` lists the special keys Ferro recognizes
 * `commands:` defines the available commands
 * `chrome-pages:` lists the special `about:` and `chrome://` pages
 * `background:` injects content script on initial run, handles session update requests from the content scripts
+* `options:` CoffeeKup template of the extension's options page, converted to HTML before packaging
 * `options-backbone:` the Backbone.js application that `options` loads
-* `options:` CoffeeKup template of the extension's options page, converted to HTML before packaging
-* `ferro:` CoffeeKup template of the main UI, converted to JS before packaging
+* `ferro:` CoffeeKup template of the main UI, converted to JS function before packaging

 Since in all my wisdom I didn't use classes, `types.txt` lists the fields of different types of suggestions.

-# Credits
+## Credits

  - Nicholas Jitkoff and the Quicksilver development community for [Quicksilver](http://qsapp.com/), which inspired Ferro
  - Joseph Schmitt for [Snipe extension](https://github.com/josephschmitt/Snipe), which also inspired Ferro